mamnuya/creditScoreClassification/README.md

 This project explores the
 classification results of Random Forest, K-Nearest Neighbor (KNN), Gaussian Naive Bayes, and XGBoost Classifiers.
 Additionally, we consider the classification with combinations of applying Synthetic Minority Over-sampling Technique (SMOTE), not applying SMOTE, applying outlier removal, and not applying outlier removal.
 We determine the best models for classifications, while including visualizations and performance results.
+This project includes a written report evaluating results, methods, motivations, previous studies, and more.

 ## Installation